This is where Wuhan coronavirus cases have been confirmed worldwide - Local News 8

 Most government offices, except those involved in emergency and essential services, will be closed for the rest of the week.
 All primary and secondary schools will also be shut until at least February 17.
 Long queues are seen outside pharmacies as people look to buy face masks.
 This comes as Hong Kong recalls painful memories from the severe acute respiratory syndrome (SARS) outbreak in 2003, a pandemic that killed more than 280 people in the city.

+At least three Japanese citizens evacuated from Wuhan on Wednesday have been diagnosed with the novel coronavirus, bringing the total number of cases in the country to at least 11.

+Only one of the patients on the flight has a fever, while the other two are not showing any symptoms.
+They are currently quarantined in Tokyo.

-There are seven confirmed cases in Japan, including a man with no travel history to Wuhan.
-The man, in his 60s, is a bus driver who drove tour groups from Wuhan for nine days before getting ill.
+Two people with the coronavirus in Japan have no travel history to Wuhan.
+One, a man in his 60s, is a bus driver who drove tour groups from Wuhan for nine days before getting ill.
 His is the first case of suspected human-to-human transmission in Japan.

-The Japanese government is evacuating citizens from Wuhan.
-On Wednesday, 206 Japanese nationals arrived on a chartered flight operated by ANA, according to Japanese officials.
-Another 450 will depart Wuhan on later flights that are currently being arranged by the government.
+Two flights repatriated over 400 Japanese citizens from Wuhan on Wednesday and Thursday.

 Any passengers with pneumonia-like symptoms will be taken to a special medical center for treatment, and those who aren’t displaying symptoms will be taken to separate hospitals for further screening.